Carolina Gold Mustard BBQ Sauce

 The Carolinas are known for their pork, and many believe that nothing pairs better with savory, succulent pork than mustard.

-This sauce is the perfect combination of sweet and tangy, with a little kick on the tail end from a touch of cayenne pepper.
+This sauce is the perfect blend of sweet and tangy, with a hint of spice from a touch of cayenne pepper.

-This recipe will walk you through making a classic Carolina Gold barbecue sauce that will absolutely blow your mind.
+This recipe will guide you through making a classic Carolina Gold barbecue sauce that will truly impress.

 What is Carolina Gold sauce?